skramm/spaghetti/docs/spaghetti_logging.md

 At runtime, if `SPAG_ENABLE LOGGING` is defined, a file is automatically created and logs all events and states, along with a time stamp.
 The default name is `spaghetti.csv`, but you can change it with `setLogFileName()`.
-This is even mandatory in some situations, such as in `src/sample2.cpp`, where two FSM are running concurentely.
+This is even mandatory in some situations, such as in `src/sample2.cpp`, where two FSM are running concurrentely.

 This will produce a file holding something like this (if you did not enable the states/events names):